Tell us a little about yourself,

 It has made me more aware of the privileges we have and often take for granted in the Western World.
 It has also exposed me to so many new worldviews and cultures that have helped me stay curious and ask better questions.

 What are you working on now?

-Back in 2020, as a lockdown project, I launched The Collective Wisdom Podcast, in which I listen to the stories of ordinary everyday people doing extraordinary things to share their wisdom and to help us connect with that wiser version ourselves.
+Back in 2020, as a lockdown project, I launched The Collective Wisdom Podcast.
+I listen to the stories of ordinary everyday people doing extraordinary things to share their wisdom and help us connect with that wiser version ourselves.

 It’s been a hugely rewarding experience that has involved finding my voice and allows me to shine a light on the capacity of human potential and, in particular, what’s possible when we come together collectively.